Joshua-Yu28/5200team/README.md

 NOTE:
 Because the data set is huge, the default buffer pool size 8MB which is not enough to load some of the tables.
 You will need to increase the buffer pool size.
-I increased to 4G, which should be plenty to load the datas.
-YOU SHOULD INCREASE THIS BASE ON YOUR COMPUTERS MEMORY.
+I increased to 12G, which should be plenty to load the datas.
+YOU SHOULD INCREASE THIS BASE ON YOUR COMPUTERS MEMORY (recommanded to be 70%-80% or your machine's total memory).
 To increase the buffer pool size, you need to go in to yor my.cnf file for mySQL.
 Which is typically locatted in /etc/mysql/my.cnf use a editor for example nano (should come with mac), run 'sudo nano my.cnf' Once in the file you will see: